bastianrob/go-experiences/reduce/readme.md

 * Read the reducer function name
 * Get a quick glance of its intention
 * Without having to read all the code inside
-* And confident it is proucing correct result when the reducer function is properly unit tested
+* And confident it is producing correct result when the reducer function is properly unit tested